 The Midwives of New Jersey have a heart for women who desire natural childbirth after cesarean section.
-We are pleased to offer Vaginal Birth After Cesarean Section (VBAC) as an option to our clients.
+We are pleased to offer Vaginal Birth After Cesarean Section (VBAC) as an option to our clients at Morristown Medical Center.

 In most published studies, 60-80% or roughly 3 to 4 out of 5 women who have previously undergone cesarean birth can successfully give birth vaginally (American Pregnancy Association ).